Timinator2000/techio-algo-x/19 - 2025 and beyond/08 - haunted manor.md

 # I Ain’t Afraid of No Ghosts

-I love everything about this puzzle!
+I love everything about this puzzle.
 Creating an abstract object model is challenging.
+The problem-space reduction is challenging.
 Creating a solid Algorithm X setup is challenging.
-I’m no fan of scary movies, but many of us grew up with various television shows about ghosts and goblins and hopefully this puzzle brings back fond memories.
+I’m no fan of scary movies, but some of us grew up with various television shows about ghosts and goblins and hopefully this puzzle brings back fond memories.
 If you get stuck, you can always reference this original 1984 tutorial:

 <BR><BR>